mainmatter/playbook/development-process/README.md

 time.
 Thus, these tasks are likely to change anyway and preparing them early leaves teams with a large number of tasks that end up never being tackled or only in substantially different form so that they become outdated or are even closed untouched.
-Instead, only the tasks that are relevant at the beginning of an iteration should be defined, prepared and then planned as those are known to be relevant.
+Instead, only the tasks that are relevant for the upcoming iteration should be defined, prepared and then planned as those are well understood and known to be needed at the time.

 The main purpose of iterations is to set expectations on all sides and provide short-term predictability and planability for the stakeholders requiring it.